Our friendly, highly-trained experts are here to help

 Despite the fact that he's a Penguins Fan, we hired Nick in 2019 (because let's face it, at least he isn't a Flyers fan).
 Nick is currently at CU Boulder pursuing a master's degree in Architectural engineering.
 In addition to playing ice hockey he's an avid soccer player and enjoys taking in-car selfies.

-Maddy joined the team in 2014.
+Rose joined the team in 2014.
 She's been an avid figure skater since 2010.
-An excellent writer and editor, Maddy is currently attending CU's College of Media, Communication and Information.
+An excellent writer and editor, Rose is currently attending CU's College of Media, Communication and Information.
 She holds a blackbelt in sarcasm, is a world renowned grammar Nazi and a world class quidditch player.

 An accomplished hockey player, Rowan joined us in 2019.
 As a U16, she plays U19 for Team Colorado (the only AAA Girl's program in the state).
 Pound for pound, she might be the best skate lacer in the entire state.
 Once she retires from hockey, she plans to become the first female Buzkashi star in Afganastan.

 A competitive skater, Ksusha joined us in 2014.
 Ksusha is completing degrees in molecular biology, biochemistry and Japanese at CU Boulder.
 Ksusha is such a nerd that she might know more about Star Wars than George Lucas.
 She also grows cancer cells for entertainment (and, less interestingly, for science).